Sigiriya: History

 Buddhist monastic settlements were established during the 3rd century BCE in the western and northern slopes of the boulder-strewn hills surrounding the Sigiriya rock.
 Several rock shelters or caves were created during this period.
 These shelters were made under large boulders, with carved drip ledges around the cave mouths.
 Rock inscriptions are carved near the drip ledges on many of the shelters, recording the donation of the shelters to the Buddhist monastic order as residences.
 These were made in the period between the 3rd century BCE and the 1st century CE.

-In 477 CE, Kashyapa I, the king's son by a non-royal consort, seized the throne from King Dhatusena, following a coup assisted by Migara, the King's nephew and army commander.
-The rightful heir, Moggallana, fearing for his life, fled to South India.
-Afraid of an attack by Moggallana, Kashyapa moved the capital and his residence from the traditional capital of Anuradhapura to the more secure Sigiriya.
+The Cūḷavaṃsa describes that in 477 CE, Kashyapa I, the son of King Dhatusena by a non-royal consort, seized the throne in a coup assisted by Migara, the King's nephew and army commander.
+He murdered his father by walling him up alive and then usurped the throne which rightfully belonged to his half-brother Moggallana who, fearing for his life, fled to South India, but vowed revenge.

+Expecting the inevitable return of Moggallana, Kashyapa moved the capital and his residence from the traditional capital of Anuradhapura to the more secure summit of Sigiriya.
 During King Kashyapa's reign (477–495 CE), Sigiriya was developed into a complex city and fortress.
 Most of the elaborate constructions on the rock summit and around it, including defensive structures, palaces, and gardens, date from this period.

-The Cūḷavaṃsa describes King Kashyapa as the son of King Dhatusena.
-Kashyapa murdered his father by walling him up alive and then usurping the throne which rightfully belonged to his half-brother Moggallana, Dhatusena's son by the true queen.
-Moggallana fled to India to escape being assassinated by Kashyapa, but vowed revenge.
-In India he raised an army with the intention of returning and retaking the throne of Sri Lanka, which he considered to be rightfully his.
-Expecting the inevitable return of Moggallana, Kashyapa is said to have built his palace on the summit of Sigiriya as a fortress as well as a pleasure palace.
-Moggallana finally arrived, declared war, and defeated Kashyapa in 495 CE.
+When Moggallana finally arrived, he declared war, and defeated Kashyapa in 495 CE.
 During the battle Kashyapa's armies abandoned him and he committed suicide by falling on his sword.

 The Cūḷavaṃsa and folklore inform us that the war elephant on which Kashyapa was mounted changed course to take a strategic advantage, but the army misinterpreted the movement as the king's having opted to retreat, prompting the army to abandon him altogether.
 It is said that being too proud to surrender he took his dagger from his waistband, cut his throat, raised the dagger proudly, sheathed it, and fell dead.
 Moggallana returned the capital to Anuradhapura, converting Sigiriya into a Buddhist monastery complex, which survived until the 13th or 14th century.
 After this period, no records are found on Sigiriya until the 16th and 17th centuries, when it was used briefly as an outpost of the Kingdom of Kandy.